 RoadMaster

 The RoadMaster is different than the RoadWing but solves the same problem by replacing the stock shock.
 Since the GL1800 shock we use for the RoadWing is becoming less attainable, Kris Koehler did a lot of research and development and created the RoadMaster.
-The main difference between the two is that the RoadMaster will slightly raise the height of your bike and it offers a little less travel.
-The RoadMaster is built using a shock from a 2018+ Harley Davidson Softail and a spring from the Honda Goldwing GL1800.
-The spring is compressed at a higher rate, which provides the support and comfort needed to restore your bike to ideal riding condition.

 Kris had several Road Star owners install and test the RoadMaster with great success.
-Kris tested the RoadMaster himself as did I. I am about 280 lbs. and the RoadMaster provided similar support to the Road Star.
+Kris tested the RoadMaster himself as well.
+I tested the RoadMaster for about 1500 miles.
+I am about 290 lbs. and the RoadMaster provided similar support to the Road Star.
+I found it to be a much softer ride but the support was comparable to the RoadWing.
 I had to add pre-load when my wife rode with me.
-Upgrading to a new linear spring will add longevity to your shock.
+I tested it with a new linear spring as well, which stiffened up the ride a little but it was still comfortable and supportive.
 You can read reviews at this link.

-You cannot use the RoadMaster on a bike that is lowered in any way.
+Kris has communicated that you cannot use the RoadMaster on a bike that is lowered in any way.
 The RoadWing is a better option on a lowered bike.

 In my opinion and based on my personal experience, the RoadMaster is best suited for solo riders who are under 275 lbs. or mostly solo riders who are under 250 lbs.
 A new linear spring will add longevity to your shock.